Calcaneal Apophysitis (Sever's Disease): causes, symptoms and treatments

 Taking oral medication

-Nonsteroidal anti-inflammatory drugs (NSAIDs) like ibuprofen can reduce pain and inflammation.
+Over-the-counter nonsteroidal anti-inflammatory drugs (NSAIDs) like ibuprofen (Motrin) can reduce pain and inflammation.

 Orthotic inserts